sqlsylvia/GDI-SQL/Class4 - WorkingTogether.md

 (SupplierID,		SupplierName,		ContactName,		Address,	City,	PostalCode,	Country,	Phone) SELECT 1000, 'Lily Supplier', 'Lily', 'Somewhere' , 'Detroit', NULL, 'USA', '111-123-1234'

+# Quiz 3:
+- Add a new column for Country in the Employees table and ALTER TABLE Employees
+     ADD COLUMN Country VARCHAR(100)
-# Quiz 3: Add a new column for Country in the Employees table and Update 2 or more records in the Employee table with values for Country.
+- Update 2 or more records in the Employee table with values for Country.